Fees at service voucher day care centres

 Pre-primary education (20 hours/week, 4 hours/day) is free of charge during the pre-primary education year (you can check the dates here).

 The tables below show how the client charge is determined.
-The free-of-charge hours are automatically taken into account in the client charge.
+In addition, the service provider may increase the client charge by EUR 0–50 per month per child.
+The free-of-charge hours of pre-primary education or early childhood education for five-year-olds are automatically taken into account in the client charge.

 Table 3.
-How the hours of early childhood education affect the client charge: Children entitled to free-of-charge early childhood education for 5-year-olds from 1 August to 31 July
+How the hours of early childhood education affect the client charge: Children entitled to free early childhood education for 5-year-olds from 1 August to 31 July

 Table 4.
 How the hours of early childhood education affect the client charge: Children attending pre-primary education (during the operating period of pre-primary education)